DOI-USGS/ds-gitflows-static/course-instructions.md

 1. Once you have changes on your fork that make it different from the canonical repository, go to your fork's GitHub page and click "New pull request".
 1. In the next screen, verify that the `base` repository shows the canonical and the `head` repository shows your fork.
 1. Click "Create pull request".
 1. Add a title and description.
-Include a peer as a reviewer and link to any related issues by adding `#[issue number]` in your description.
+Include a peer as a reviewer.
 1. The reviewer will merge the changes.
 1. Close the loop by pulling down the changes from upstream to your local repo - `git pull upstream master`